tommaso-gasparini-econ/tommaso-gasparini-econ.github.io/_pages/research.md

 ## Work in Progress

-### Imperfect Banking Competition and the Propagation of Risk Shocks
+### Imperfect Banking Competition and the Propagation of Uncertainty Shocks
-<ins>Abstract</ins>:       This paper studies how the intensity of competition competition in the banking sector affects the propagation of risk shocks.
-I empirically show that an increase in uncertainty has a stronger negative impact on output growth when banking concentration is higher.
-Motivated by this stylized fact, I build a dynamic stochastic general equilibrium model with imperfect banking competition and financial frictions.
-In the model, entrepreneurs and imperfectly competitive banks engage in a loan contract and entrepreneurs receive idiosyncratic returns from renting capital.
+<ins>Abstract</ins>:       This paper studies how the intensity of competition in the banking sector affects the propagation of uncertainty shocks.
+Analyzing a panel dataset of 44 country, I show that an increase in uncertainty has a stronger negative impact on output growth when banking competition is lower.
+In order to explain this fact, I build a dynamic stochastic general equilibrium model with imperfect banking competition and financial frictions.
+In the model, entrepreneurs and imperfectly competitive banks engage in a loan contract and entrepreneurs receive idiosyncratic productivity shocks.
 When banking competition is lower, banks charge higher loan rates to their borrowers making borrowers more fragile.
-Because of higher borrower fragility, second moment shocks to entrepreneur return have stronger negative effects on output when banking competition is lower.
+Because of higher borrower fragility, uncertainty shocks to entrepreneurial productivity have stronger negative effects on defaults, investment and output when banking competition is lower.
+The result holds also in an economy with heterogeneous banks.
 <br/>
 <ins>Awards</ins>:  IFABS Best PhD Paper Award
 <br/>